tacc-wbomar/Core-CMS-Plugin/README.md

 > [!IMPORTANT]
 > After using this repository template for your app:
 >
-> 1. Choose or replace all the step 2's with step(s) specific to your app, if any.
+> 1. Choose or replace all the step 2's with step(s) specific to your app.
 > 2. Remove this notice.

 For a website using **TACC/Core-CMS**: